minilabmemo/minilabmemo.github.io/source/_posts/jmeter.md

 ---

 # 什麼是 JMeter
-{% note info %} The **Apache JMeter™** application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
-It was originally designed for testing Web Applications but has since expanded to other test functions.g {% endnote %}
+>The **Apache JMeter™** application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
+It was originally designed for testing Web Applications but has since expanded to other test functions.g

 # 使用時機